-The project culminated in a book titled 50point5 consisting of 50.5 images created along the route, due to be published soon.
+The project culminated in a book titled 50point5 – Divide and Conquer consisting of 50.5 images created along the route.
 All 50.5 (Fifty and a half) images in the book are available as collectable limited edition fine art gicleé prints to buy in a series of five prints per image.
 The following five images are currently prepared for exhibition purposes.

 South Africa is a country of exceptional natural beauty in stark contrast to the abject poverty the majority of the population live in.
 The damage caused by apartheid to the people of the country is almost beyond description, with wounds running so deep that they require generations to heal.
 It is a country divided, first by race, then by wealth, with the wealth predominantly still in the hands of the whites and the new black elite ‘ruling’ class.